ScreamingSandals/ScreamingLib/world/README.md

-# Material Resolver
+# World
-Library for working with items.
-Currently optimized for items, blocks are planned.
+Library for working with worlds and locations.

 ## Features
-* Material type resolving
-* Potion type resolving
-* Enchantment resolving
-* Item building
-* Modifying inventories
+* Location wrapping
-* More features are WIP

 ## Implementing lib to your project